A Tribute to Miles

 A Tribute to Miles is a tribute album recorded by the then surviving members of the Miles Davis "Second Great" Quintet: pianist Herbie Hancock, saxophonist Wayne Shorter, bassist Ron Carter and drummer Tony Williams.
-Taking the Miles role was trumpeter Wallace Roney.
+Taking the Davis role was trumpeter Wallace Roney.

 This album won all five men the Grammy Award for Best Jazz Instrumental Performance, Individual or Group at the 37th Annual Grammy Awards.